kubeportal/kubeportal/docs/api.rst

 API methods
 -----------

-The complete API description is available as `OpenAPI specification <https://raw.githubusercontent.com/kubeportal/kubeportal/master/docs/openapi.yaml>`_.
-Here is an overview of the available methods:
+The complete API description is available in your installation at `/api/docs/`.

-.. openapi:: openapi.yaml